 We will look at some of the most popular brands of clear brace in the US, including Damon Clear and Clearsmile, so you can understand the differences between each one.
 We have also included information about clear invisible braces like Invisalign so you can easily compare the two options.

-Who can wear these braces?
+Who can wear clear braces?

 Teeth straightening with braces is often most effective in the teenage years when the teeth and jaw are still developing.
 This doesn’t mean you can’t wear braces later in life; in fact, many adults also undergo orthodontic treatment with great results.